Anestis Argyriou

-Anestis Argyriou (Ανέστης Αργυρίου; born 4 January 1988) is a Greek professional footballer who plays as a right-back.
+Anestis Argyriou (Ανέστης Αργυρίου; born 4 January 1988) is a Greek former professional footballer who played as a right-back.

 Club career

 Aetos Skydra

 Argyriou began his career with Aetos Skydra (was on loan from Veria F.C.) in Delta Ethniki.
 In Skydra he performed admirably and was tipped as a hot prospect.

 Panthrakikos

 After many good performances in 2007 Argyriou signed for Super League team Panthrakikos being deployed as a right fullback or central defender.
 In April 2010 he had a successful week's trial in Blackburn.

 AEK Athens

 On 11 May 2010 Argyriou agreed to sign for AEK Athens along with a teammate at his previous club Panthrakikos, Spyros Matentzidis.
 He scored his first goal in a friendly match against Hapoel Be'er Sheva F.C. in a 1–0 victory for AEK Athens.
 He made his first appearance in the Greek Super League against Panathinaikos.
 In July 2012 Argyriou's contract was terminated by AEK to pay off club debts.